 Grant for Someone Who Needs Full-time Care (Grant-in-Aid)

-You cannot get the grant-in-aid if you are living in any kind of state-subsidised institution.
+You can't get the grant-in-aid if you are living in any kind of state-subsidised institution.

 The grant is paid to you, the beneficiary, and not to any third party.
 For the current amount of the grant-in-aid, please have a look at the latest You and Your Grants booklet.

 You can apply for the grant-in-aid by filling in an application form at your nearest South African Social Security Agency (SASSA) or counter service point of a Regional Office.
-You do not need to pay anything to make the application.
+You don't need to pay anything to make the application.

 You will be interviewed, have your fingerprints taken and given information on whether you qualify for the grant.
 You will also need to show certain documents and provide some information, including: